OpenTurbineCoDe/OpenTurbineCoDe/README.md

 At a later stage in this project, we might provide the ability to perform that operation automatically from the GUI.

 From there, all the actions performed from OpenTurbineCoDe will either modify or create new files in the file-tree under /path/to/case.
 For example, we can imagine that we generate the case files for an OpenFOAM run in some sub-folder there.
-Having everyting centralized in a single, well-organized folder will allow us for example to sync the entire file-tree between a local machine and a cluster, so that some of the computationally expensive operations are performed on HPC and results are then synced back.
+Having everything centralized in a single, well-organized folder will allow us for example to sync the entire file-tree between a local machine and a cluster, so that some of the computationally expensive operations are performed on HPC and results are then synced back.

 ### Code philosophy